Shmumbers/learn-rails/README.md

 # learn-rails

-Learninf Rails with a tutorial from the RailsApps project
+Learning Rails with a tutorial from the RailsApps project